allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 Defining the structure of the store’s data is as simple as declaring a TypeScript interface, but we need to be able to expose information that the state has mutated in a particular way.
 That is, we need to build event driven communication between the store and its dependents.
-For this purpose we can use an event emitter and define as many topics as need.
+For this purpose we can use an event emitter and define as many topics as needed.
 In our case, having a dedicated topic per state property turns out to work perfectly as we don’t have that many properties in the first place.
 And because we want to have the state and event emitter under the same umbrella, we encapsulate them into the following class declaration: